travis-ci/docs-travis-ci-com/user/caching.md

 Travis CI can persist directories between builds.
 This is especially useful for dependencies that need to be downloaded and/or compiled from source.

+Travis CI attempts to upload cache after the script, but before either `after_success` or `after_failure` is run.
+Note that the failure to upload the cache does not mark the job a failure.

 ### Bundler

 On Ruby projects, installing dependencies via [Bundler](http://bundler.io/) can make up a large portion of the build duration.
 Caching the bundle between builds drastically reduces the time a build takes to run.